JoshALogs/gis/README.md

 # Guides for GIS

+## Add "Enable Undo" toggle to tools/models

+1. Find the file `C:\Program Files\ArcGIS\Pro\Resources\ArcToolBox\Toolboxes\editsession.txt` and edit in a text editor.
+2. Add a new line at the bottom with `<yourtoolboxalias>.<yourtoolname>`.
+3. Save and close the file.
+4. Save and close Pro.
+5. Reopen Pro and open the tool to see the Undo toggle at the bottom next to the Run button.

+Thanks to Drew Flater @ GeoNet

 ## Extract phone numbers from a field with multiple contact info strings

 With the Calculate Field tool: